stardustai/docs-api/src/latest/annotations/create-annotation-request.md

 ---

 > [!WARNING]
-> The 'taxonomyInfo' field is not used in the current version.
+> The 'operatorKeys' field is not used in the current version.

 ::: request